Shyft-to/solana-defi/PumpFun/Rust/stream_and_parse_pumpfun_account_updates/README.md

-# Streaming Pumpfun transaction using gRPC and parsing instructions in Rust
+# Streaming and parsing Pumpfun accounts using gRPC

-This project streams Pump.fun transactions from gRPC, parsing both Pump.fun and Token Program instructions in real-time.
-It efficiently decodes transaction data, extracts meaningful insights, and structures the parsed instructions into a serializable format for easy processing and analysis.
-The implementation ensures smooth integration with Solana’s ecosystem, leveraging Rust’s strong type safety and performance for handling high-throughput transaction streams.
+This project leverages Solana's gRPC streaming capabilities to efficiently monitor pump fun account data.
+By utilizing the IDL for parsing, it enables real-time analysis and insights into pump fun activities on the Solana blockchain.

 ```
 $ cargo run -- --endpoint <endpoint> --x-token <token>